mikiec84/github-flask/README.rst

 Usage
 -----

-An example application is provided.
+An example application is PROvided.
 Getting it up and running should be pretty straightforward.
 Edit example.py and change ``GITHUB_CLIENT_ID`` and ``GITHUB_CLIENT_SECRET`` settings.
 Then run the sample application to see how it's working: